Visas for International Students

 Appointed Education Agents

-Education agents in your home country can assist with applying to study in Australia.
+Education agents in your home country or in Australia can assist with applying to study in Australia.
 It is a requirement under the ESOS Act, that all institutions maintain a list of their appointed agents and for that list to be published on their website.
 Please visit the institution's website at which you intend to study to view a list of Education Agents near you.

 NOTE: Information is of a general nature and should be used as a guide only.
 For the latest information relating to Migration and Visas contact Australian Border Force